Bulgarian Land Forces

 The Bulgarian Land Forces (Сухопътни войски на България) are the ground warfare branch of the Bulgarian Armed Forces.
-It is administered by the Ministry of Defence, previously known as the Ministry of War during the Kingdom of Bulgaria.
+It is administered by the Ministry of Defence, previously known as the Ministry of War during the Tsardom of Bulgaria.
 The Land Forces were established in 1878, when they were composed of anti-Ottoman militia (opalchentsi) and were the only branch of the Bulgarian military.

 The Land Forces were made up of conscripts throughout most of Bulgaria's history.
 During World War I, it fielded more than one million troops out of Bulgaria's total population of around four million.
 Two-year conscription was obligatory during Communism (1946–1990), but its term was reduced in the 1990s.
 Conscription for all branches was terminated in 2008; since then, the Land Forces are a volunteer force.
 Bulgarian Land Forces troops are deployed on peacekeeping missions in Afghanistan, Bosnia and Herzegovina and Kosovo.

 Since 2004, the Land Forces are in a process of continued restructuring.
 Under the most recent reform, brigades were reduced to regiments, while several garrisons and brigades were disbanded.